-The measure of success will be based upon the regular review with deputies the time spent on various work assignments to determine whether the appropriate knowledge base and resources are available.
+The measure of success will be based upon the periodic review with deputies regarding work product and the time spent on various work assignments to determine whether the appropriate knowledge base and resources are available.

 GOAL 2: Render legal services in a more efficient way.